Safe + Sounder: Choate's COVID-19 Response Plan

 - In the Custom Class field, add or remove the class of "hide"

-For reference, each panel has one of the following classes on them:
+For reference, each panel has one of the following classes on them which styles them:

 Current COVID-19 Alert Level on Campus: